Read

 How long can you go without needing the money you

-will need the money within 10 years, a deferred
+need the money within 10 years, a deferred annuity

 or full withdrawal of the contract.

-apply.
-Make certain you understand all of the fees
+Make certain you understand all of the fees associated

 death benefit and if any withdrawal charges apply